 Design-X is a semester-long solution-driven project that aims to advance critical inquiry into a range of local issues using a cross-disciplinary perspective.
 It is meant for those who have a keen interest in finding and constructing new insights to systemic and social issues (for example using critical, systems and design thinking approaches) and who want to work with faculty members to explore and develop solutions to address community concerns.
-Students can form project teams or join as individuals and submit their own ideas.
+Students can form project teams of 2 to 4 members to prepare and submit a project proposal.
 Successful projects will be considered for the service-learning component for graduation.

 Credit value: 10 cu; Duration: 12 weeks (July – Nov); Frequency of Contact Time: every fortnight (weeks 1, 3, 5, 7, 9, 11); week 12 – poster presentation